iameberedavid/Time-Series-Forecasting-Analysis-For-Corporation-Favorita/README.md

 ## App Deployment 📲

 The model was embedded into a streamlit app and deployed for public usage.
 This was done in this GitHub repository: [Embed-Corporation-Favorita-Timeseries-Model-To-Streamlit](https://github.com/iameberedavid/Embed-Corporation-Favorita-Timeseries-Model-To-Streamlit).
-The deployment process was discussed in this medium article: [EMBEDDING TIMESERIES FORECASTING ANALYSIS MODEL TO STREAMLIT](https://eberedavid.medium.com/embedding-timeseries-forecasting-analysis-for-corporation-favorita-model-to-streamlit-eefe13bf8bf2).
+The deployment process was discussed in this medium article: [BUILDING A USER-FRIENDLY SALES PREDICTION APP USING STREAMLIT AND HUGGINGFACE](https://eberedavid.medium.com/embedding-timeseries-forecasting-analysis-for-corporation-favorita-model-to-streamlit-eefe13bf8bf2).

 ## Acknowledgments 🙏